-- Infection Any time a dermal filler is injected under the skin there is a risk of infection at the site of injection.
-It may create hard and swollen lumps that may contain pus. - Granuloma Red raised lumps that may appear weeks or months after injection.
-They may need to be treated by a doctor to make them go away. - Acne-like rashes If you have a sensitive skin, the injection of a dermal filler may create an irritation or rash at the site of the treatment that can be compared to acne. - Displacement of the gel It is possible the injected gel may move out of the desired treatment area.
-Your appearance may be affected. - Blisters Any injection, including with RHA® 4, may lead to formation of blisters at the point of injection. - Scars With any type of injection, including with RHA® 4, scarring may occur. - Scab The injection of a dermal filler, such as RHA® 4, may result in the skin becoming dry and crusty. - Skin peeling (shedding) The skin may dry as a reaction to the cleansing agent.
+• Infection - Ány time a dermal filler is injected under the skin there is a risk of infection at the site of injection.
+It may create hard and swollen lumps that may contain pus.
+Infection may require antibiotic treatment or other medical intervention.

+• Granuloma - Red raised lumps that may appear weeks or months after injection.
+They may need to be treated by a doctor to make them go away.
+It may require additional procedures.

+Acne-like rashes - If you have a sensitive skin, the injection of a dermal filler may create an irritation or rash at the site of the treatment that can be compared to acne.

+• Displacement of the gel - It is possible the injected gel may move out of the desired treatment area.
+Your appearance may be affected.

+Blisters - Any injection, including with RHA[®] 4, may lead to formation of blisters at the point of injection.

+Scars - With any type of injection, including with RHA® 4, scarring may occur.

+• Scab - The injection of a dermal filler, such as RHA® 4, may result in the skin becoming dry and crusty.

+Skin peeling (shedding) - The skin may dry as a reaction to the cleansing agent.
 The dry skin may be stressed with the injection and result in peeling or shedding.

-Other less reported adverse reactions with RHA® 4 product may occur such as edema, inflammatory reaction, erythema, abscess (a painful swollen area on or in the body that contains pus (= thick, yellow liquid), overcorrection, pruritus (itching), skin necrosis, urticaria, angioedema (swelling in the deep layers of the skin), chapped lips (dry, cracked or sore lips), dermatitis (skin red and painful), fibrosis (excessive tissue growth), herpes breakout (recurrence of cold sore), influenza-like illness (flu like disease), localized numbness, pustules (a small raised area on the skin that contains pus), telangiectasia (transient dilation of blood vessels at injection site inducing a network-like aspect on the skin).
+Other less reported adverse reactions with RHA® 4 product may occur such as edema, inflammatory reaction, erythema, abscess (a painful swollen area on or in the body that contains pus (= thick, yellow liquid)), overcorrection, pruritus (itching), skin necrosis, urticaria, angioedema (swelling in the deep layers of the skin), chapped lips (dry, cracked or sore lips), dermatitis (skin red and painful), fibrosis (excessive tissue growth), herpes breakout (recurrence of cold sore), influenza-like illness (flu like disease), localized numbness, pustules (a small raised area on the skin that contains pus), telangiectasia (transient dilation of blood vessels at injection site inducing a network-like aspect on the skin).